 World-class researchers at Austrian research institutions

-The COE is led by a coordinator who also acts as the Director of Research and is thus responsible for the entire research programme of the COE.
+The COE is led by a coordinator who also acts as the Director of Research and is thus responsible for the entire research program of the COE.
 The Director of Research is an outstanding researcher who works at the lead research institution.

-The coordination work of the Director of Research is supported by a Board of Directors (BOD), in which each of the collaborating research institutions is represented by at least one person; the lead research institution can appoint, in addition to the Director of Research, other members to the BOD.
+The coordination work of the Director of Research is supported by a Board of Directors (BOD), in which each of the partner research institutions is represented by at least one person; the lead research institution can appoint, in addition to the Director of Research, other members to the BOD.

 The research work within the COE is conducted by key researchers whose work is coordinated by the Director of Research and the BOD.

 Clusters of Excellence (COE) are the first of three pillars of the excellent=austria funding initiative to strengthen Austria’s position as a top location for research within the international scientific community.
-The dimension and scope of the research conducted in a cluster go far beyond what was previously possible within the FWF’s existing programme portfolio.
+The dimension and scope of the research conducted in a cluster go far beyond what was previously possible within the FWF’s existing program portfolio.

 COEs enable groups of researchers at Austrian research institutions to achieve outstanding cooperative research results (including arts-based research) in one area or interdisciplinarily and to firmly establish this research area in Austria in the long term at a top international level.
 COEs thus play a central role in shaping and strengthening core research areas at the participating research institutions.

 COEs provide young researchers with outstanding research training, career development, and research-based education to create optimal conditions for the next generation of researchers to be competitive on the international level.
 COEs are committed to equal opportunities and diversity in all its activities.
 COEs have an impact beyond the realm of science and actively pursue the exchange of knowledge and technology through cooperation with social and/or economic partners.
-Thus, to achieve the programme’s objectives, synergies should be developed between world-class research, research-based education, the promotion of young researchers, (inter-) national networks, and the transfer of knowledge.
+Thus, to achieve the program’s objectives, synergies should be developed between world-class research, research-based education, the promotion of young researchers, (inter-) national networks, and the transfer of knowledge.